Wrangell, Alaska: Radio

-Wrangell is served by two radio stations: KSTK broadcasts Public Radio format, while KWRG-LP broadcasts a Christian format.
+Wrangell is served by two radio stations: KSTK broadcasts Public Radio format, and KWRG-LP has a Christian format.

 Transportation

-On Wrangell island, Wrangell has two forms of transportation: ferry and airplane.
+On Wrangell Island, Wrangell has two forms of transportation: ferry and airplane.
 The island offers a network of paved roads and miles of logging trails.

 Ferry

 The Alaska Marine Highway serves Wrangell on its Inside Passage route with regular northbound and southbound stops linking residents and visitors to the rest of Southeast Alaska.

-Wrangell is also a stop on the summer Monday, Friday, Saturday runs of the Inter-Island Ferry Authority's M/V Stikine.
-Their round-trip run originates in Coffman Cove on Prince of Wales Island, continues to Wrangell and Petersburg as the furthest stop, returning to Wrangell, and Ketchikan.

 Airport

-Wrangell also receives two daily scheduled Boeing 737-700/800 passenger jet service operated by Alaska Airlines at the Wrangell Airport.
-One plane in the morning and one plane in the evening.
+There are two daily scheduled Boeing 737-700/800 flights; passenger jet service is operated by Alaska Airlines at the Wrangell Airport.
+One plane arrives in the morning and one plane in the evening.
 Sunrise Aviation provides float plane service to the region.

 Roads

 The primary road is the Zimovia Highway along the west side of the island for 14 miles.
-Leaving the highway and most roads in town, the rest are unpaved logging trails, forest service roads, and hiking trails.
-Isheyama Drive on the east side south beyond the golf course is paved for two miles.
+Except for the highway and most roads in town, the rest are unpaved logging trails, forest service roads, and hiking trails.
+Isheyama Drive, which is on the east side south of the golf course, is paved for two miles.
 At the former terminus of the road is a view spot of Eastern Passage for pedestrians.
-Ballard's, named for a fisherman, does not offer safe small-boat landing.
+Ballard's, named for a fisherman, does not have safe small-boat landing.
 A logging road runs almost all the way through to Pat's Creek road six miles south to bisect the island east–west to Shoemaker Bay, however a half-mile or less is incomplete according to one forest service timber harvest contract.
-The Reagan Road is suggested as a name for the future street.
+The Reagan Road has been suggested as a name for the future street.